neo4j/github-action-traceability/README.md

 - enforce that the Trello card exists and is open
 - automatically add an attachment to a Trello card containing the GitHub PR

-## Instructions for Every-Day Users
+## Instructions for Every Day Users

 Open your Trello card in your browser, and take a look at the URL.
 In the screenshot below, the Trello short link is highlighted and its value is "i19tvtq1".